Premium university application support

 Architecture personal statement FAQ

-How should the statement connect to my portfolio?
+How much should the personal statement say about my portfolio?